coffee2code/safe-function-call/readme.txt

 = () =
 * New: Add README.md
+* Change: Remove check that prevented use if `ABSPATH` isn't defined, allowing use of the code outside WordPress
 * Change: Unit tests: Minor whitespace changes
 * Change: Add GitHub link to readme
 * Change: Note compatibility through WP 4.9+